EFFECTIVE MAY 15, 2019 THE INTENSIVE ENGLISH PROGRAM AT UCCS HAS BEEN DISCONTINUED.

 Refund Policy: All intensive English program students are expected to enroll for the entire 8 week session.
-If a student chooses to stop studying before the end of the session, the following rules are used to determine the refund amount (if any).
+If a student chooses to stop studying before the end of the session, the following rules are used to determine the refund amount (if any):

 - The last day to receive a 100% refund is Day 5 of a session

 - No refunds will be issued after Day 5 of a session.

 - Students who are dismissed from the intensive English program because they did not follow policies and procedures will not receive any refunds for tuition or fees.

 - Students who wish to withdraw from the program should speak with the Global Engagement Office before withdrawing.

 - Students that do not pay their tuition or provide scholarship letters by Day 5 risk being withdrawn from the program.
 Students who are without enrollment and are withdrawn will have their SEVIS I-20 or DS-2019 terminated.
 If students have financial difficulty it is important to meet with the Global Engagement Office.